btardio/atad_awsLambda/README.md

 # Warnings

 This tutorial does not address security between access points.
+This tutorial does not adequately address security in general.

-# Creating a Lambda function
+# Creating a Lambda function / Using Function Designer

-In your AWS Services Dashboard go to Compute -> Lambda
+* In your AWS Services Dashboard go to Compute -> Lambda

-Select Create a Function
+* Select Create a Function

-Choose Author from scratch
+* Choose Author from scratch

-Name your function emailGraph
+* Name your function emailGraph

-Choose Python3.6 for your runtime.
+* Choose Python3.6 for your runtime.

-Select Create a new role from one or more templates.
+* Select Create a new role from one or more templates.

-Name your role roleEmailGraph
+* Name your role roleEmailGraph

-And choose simple microservice permissions for your policy template
+* Choose simple microservice permissions for your policy template

-Choose Create Function
+* Choose Create Function

-## emailGraph Function Designer

-Add a trigger to your function.
+* Add a trigger to your function.
 A trigger allows the function to be called using HTTP.

+* Choose to add an API Gateway Trigger

+* Choose Create a new API

+* !!
+Choose Open with API key

+* Click Add

+* Now click Save in the top right.

 ### IMPORTANT !!

 Make sure your trigger uses an API Key and that you share this API Key with no one, otherwise malicious users of your API could make repetitive nuisance calls, costing you a significant amount of money.

-Choose to add an API Gateway Trigger

-Choose Create a new API

-!!
-Choose Open with API key

-Click Add

-Now click Save in the top right.

 ## Optional security

 For added security you can instead read: https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-create-api.html and create an API Gateway with a resource policy definition file.
 Unfortunately editing the resource policy file having created the Lambda function as described above is not possible as it uses a proxy to prevent certain activity.
 IE: This tutorial is using a method that is quick for learning and personal purposes (so long as you don't give away your key) but not adequate for deployment purposes.
 The other process is beyond the scope of this document.

+# Seeing that our endpoint works

 At this point we should be able to see that our basic API endpoint works.